lailasamsia/Job-Change-of-Data-Scientist/README.md

 7. Model Deployment

 ## Result
-Using 5 models, this are the results of the evaluation of the matrix:
+Using 5 models, here are the results of the evaluation of the matrix:

 | Model               | Recall | Accuracy | ROC/AUC |
 |---------------------|--------|----------|---------|